-Electrical currents from lightning strikes have a shorter duration than industrial shocks, averaging a few milliseconds per strike.
-When a human gets exposed to a lightning strike, an external flashover occurs wherein the electrical current passes over the surface of the body.
+Electrical currents from lightning strikes maintain a shorter duration than industrial shocks, averaging a few milliseconds per strike, but they can travel up to 10 miles horizontally.
+When a human gets exposed to a lightning strike, an external flashover occurs where the electrical current passes over the surface of the body.
 This can result in burns, mostly in the upper and lower body, specifically the head, shoulders and neck.
-Injury can also occur from the lightning bolt's making the victim fall or throwing him through the air.
+Injury can also occur by making the victim fall or by throwing him through the air.
 Immediate death from a lightning strike is usually attributed to cardiac or cardiopulmonary arrest.

-Lightning in Nature
+Lightning’s Effects in Nature

-Thunder: Sound Effects
+Sound Effects of Thunder

-The pressure which results in thunder doesn't just have acoustical effects but mechanical ones.
+The pressure which results in thunder doesn't just have acoustical effects but mechanical ones as well.
 The high pressure of these lightning strikes can cause earthly damage, especially to metal objects.
 The pressure can be even more destructive when lightning strikes a small, closed area, such as a crack in a wall or a capillary in a tree.
 When pressure gets high enough and passes through tree capillary, the tree can explode.